-To adjust the focus of the image turn the camera lens focus adjustment (#14) until the image is focused.
-If necessary, open the camera linear adjustment lock screw and move the camera platform either away from or towards the sample stage.
-Lock the camera platform once an appropriate distance is found.

-Using the automatic focus tool: right-click on the image on the left or right edge of the calibration ball and click 'Focus tool'.
+You can either use the autofocus function of the instrument or manually focus the image.
+Enable the autofocus by pressing Autofocus underneath the camera view.
+To manually focus the image, first disable the autofocus.
+Then turn the camera lens focus adjustment (#10) until the image is focused.
+If necessary, you can move the camera from the controls either away or towards the sample stage.
+Set the speed for the camera movement from the Autofocus window.
+In manual focusing, the focus tool is a useful tool: right-click on the image on the left or right edge of the calibration ball and click 'Focus tool'.
 A window pops up, showing the horizontal intensity and its gradient around the focus point.
 The focus point can be re-selected by clicking on the image again.
 Now, adjust camera focus so that the peak of the intensity gradient, corresponding the edge of the ball, becomes as high and sharp as possible.
 The optimal contrast is found when the difference between black and white is high enough, but the image is still not burned.
 This can be used together with 'Adjust camera parameters' dialog to optimize the image quality.